John Parr (embroiderer): Career

 Late in his career, John Parr tried to register a coat of arms, but then cancelled his application.
 According to William Dethick, he feared offending the Earl of Pembroke whose mother Anne Herbert, Countess of Pembroke was a member of the Kendal Parr family.
 It was said that the embroiderer hailed from Cumberland and his father was a peddlar.
 The application cost him £10.
 Dethick was censured for attempting to grant arms to Parr which had properly belonged to William Parr, Marquess of Northampton.

 John Parr "embroderer" married Jane Goore, daughter of the skinner John Goore, in February 1563 at St Mary Aldermary in London.
 He appears in royal wardrobe records from 1581.
 Parr's predecessors were David Smith and William Middleton, who had been given the offices of court embroidery formerly held by Guillaume Brellant in February 1563.

 Parr lived in the parish of St Benet's, Paul's Wharf, not far from the Royal Wardrobe in the parish of St Andrew.
 He was a churchwarden, and from 1587 to 1602 he held the civic post of deputy of Castle Baynard ward.
 By May 1600, he had acquired a house in Putney, and the manor court of Wimbledon discussed his rights to erect a fence there.

 Embroidery works

 Parr embroidered a gown for Bess of Hardwick in 1590 made by the queen's tailor William Jones.
 The gown was intended as a New Year's Day gift for Queen Elizabeth.

 Parr's work sometimes involved transferring valuable embroidery from one garment to another.
 In 1591, he took his own embroidery of a pattern of twigs and branches from a pair of "hanging sleeves" and attached it to a new white satin ground for Elizabeth.
+In 1596, Parr embroiderered three gowns for ladies in waiting, and embellished the white satin and silver camlet stomachers with "a tuft of Venice stuff with hanging spangles and a garland of silver purl about them".